xansec/picoCTF/CONTRIBUTING.md

 The steps described above are our interpretation of a Forking Workflow as excellently described by [Atlassian](https://www.atlassian.com/git/tutorials/comparing-workflows/forking-workflow).
-Additionally please consider reading thier section on the [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) which this is based.
+Additionally please consider reading their section on the [Feature Branch Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow) which this is based.